-ON THIS PAGE: You will read about the scientific research being done now to learn more about craniopharyngioma and how to treat it.
-To see other pages in this guide, use the colored boxes on the right side of your screen, or click “Next” at the bottom.
+ON THIS PAGE: You will read about the scientific research being done to learn more about craniopharyngioma and how to treat it.
+Use the menu to see other pages.

-For craniopharyngioma, due to the general success of surgery and radiation therapy, research focuses on treatments for recurrent (tumors that have grown back) or unresectable (unable to be completely removed by surgery) craniopharyngioma.
-Always talk with your child’s doctor about the diagnostic and treatment options best for your child.
+For craniopharyngioma, due to the general success of surgery and radiation therapy, research focuses on treatments for recurrent tumors or when tumors are unable to be completely removed with surgery.
+There is also ongoing research to understand what allows craniopharyngioma to grow.
+Always talk with your child’s doctor about the best diagnostic and treatment options for your child.

 Improved methods of giving radiation therapy.
 For patients with a tumor that cannot be completely removed during surgery, doctors are studying new techniques for giving radiation therapy.
-The use of three-dimensional radiation techniques allows high doses of radiation therapy to be delivered to the tumor with lower doses to healthy brain tissue.
-These methods may help reduce damage to healthy tissues.
+The use of 3-dimensional radiation techniques allows high doses of radiation therapy to be delivered to the tumor with lower doses to nearby healthy brain tissue.
+These methods may help reduce damage to healthy tissue.

-If you would like additional information about the latest areas of research regarding craniopharyngioma, explore these related items that take you outside of this guide:
+If you would like more information about the latest areas of research in craniopharyngioma, explore these related items that take you outside of this guide: